willpelicari/MyFirstAlgorithms/README.md

 # MyFirstAlgorithms

 This repository was made to keep the very first codes I've made during the first year of my computer science course in 2013.
-It is mostly using the pseudo-language 'Portugol' used for learning purposes back on that time.
+It is mostly using PASCAL and the portuguese pseudo-language 'Portugol' used for learning purposes back on that time.
 (Never heard of Python, right?)

 ## How may I use those codes?